 - Payment plans should be established based upon anticipated tuition, room, board, fee costs less a student's anticipated financial aid (grants, scholarships, federal and state aid, loans etc.).
-Any change in a student's obligation will change the final payment due. - Payment plans can range from 4-6 months. - In order to fully utilize the benefits of the payment plan, the plan should be set up as early as possible. - A student anticipating graduation at the end of the semester should consider a payment plan that will ensure the account is paid in full prior to graduation. - To enter into a payment plan, a payment method will be required.
+Any change in a student's obligation will change the final payment due. - Payment plans can range from in number of months based on an individual plan. - In order to fully utilize the benefits of the payment plan, the plan should be set up as early as possible. - A student anticipating graduation at the end of the semester should consider a payment plan that will ensure the account is paid in full prior to graduation. - To enter into a payment plan, a payment method will be required.

-- o Payment method will be either automatic bank payment (ACH), e-check or a credit/debit card. - A 5% setup fee, up to a maximum of \$50, will be charged for payment plan arrangements and this fee is due at the time the payment plan is originated.
-The Deferred Payment Agreement may be found on Eaglenet.
+- o Payment method will be either automatic bank payment (ACH), e-check or a credit/debit card. - The Deferred Payment Agreement may be found on EagleNet.